 Choosing the right footwear can make a big difference.
 High heels, tight shoes, and pointy-toed shoes can encourage the formation of bunions.
-You may also benefit from inserts or arch supports.
-Always allow plenty of room for your big toe.
+You may benefit from pad inserts or arch supports to prevent rubbing and to improve comfort.

-Your doctor will probably take an X-ray of your foot to look for bone spurs and assess the loss of function of the joint.
-They may recommend custom-made insoles or shoes that have stiff soles and rocker bottoms.
+Your healthcare provider may take an X-ray of your foot to look for bone spurs and to assess the loss of function of the joint.
+However, X-rays are not always needed to correctly diagnose OA.

-In more severe cases, doctors can surgically remove damaged cartilage and fix the joint in a permanent position, which is called a fusion or arthrodesis.
+In more severe cases, healthcare providers can surgically remove damaged cartilage and fix the joint in a permanent position, which is called a fusion or arthrodesis.
 They can do this using a plate and screws, or wires.

 Follow these tips to help prevent OA:

-Maintain a healthy weight
+Maintain your healthy weight